mikekazakov/nimble-commander/CONTRIBUTING.md

 ## Sharing
 A single tweet from you can go a long way.
 You can support this project by sharing information about it.
 Whether it's mentioning Nimble Commander on forums, submitting reviews, or talking about your experience, every bit of exposure helps.

+## Testing
+Help improve Nimble Commander by testing the nightly builds.
+It’s impossible to account for every usage scenario, edge case, or unique setup, so your feedback on these pre-release versions is invaluable for catching issues early and ensuring a smoother experience in the next official release.

 ## Code Contributions
 Contributions to the codebase are greatly appreciated, whether they come in the form of bug fixes, feature implementations, or improvements to existing features.
 If you're interested in contributing code to Nimble Commander, here's how to get started: